brittleru/rl-crafter/README.md

 * DDQN (Double DQN)
 * Dueling DQN
 * Dueling DDQN
+* Rainbow C51DQN

 ## Results
 To visualize some results we chose to plot the average episodic reward for two or three seeds, the success rate for each achievement of each agent as a table and as a histogram.
-(TODO: see if add some achievement curves)
+(TODO: see if add some achievement curves and SUCCESS RATES WITHOUT REWARDS table)

 (TODO: plot some visualization of the results)